 Get to know people in the digital classroom

-Many people who are studying remotely feel like they have no one to talk to.
-The digital teaching environment is not very social and if you have also moved to a new city to study, or are in quarantine, it may feel like it is almost impossible to get to know new people.
-Although the learning environment on a course is largely dependent on the lecturer, there are also things you can do as an individual to create the atmosphere of being in a class while studying digitally.
+A lot of students who study remotely feel like they don’t have anyone to talk to.
+The digital study environment doesn’t always encourage social interaction and if you don’t have any real-time teaching on top of that, it can feel like an almost impossible project to get to know new people.
+Even though the study environment in a course depends a lot on the teacher, there are also ways for you as an individual student to facilitate class unity and a healthy climate when you’re studying digitally.

-Start a class group on Messenger or a study session on Zoom.
-As a student, you have the same access to Zoom as the teaching staff have; you can create your own meetings and invite others to it.
-You can share a screen or create a whiteboard that you can work on together.
-Invite your classmates to meetings where you can discuss the course literature, watch recorded lectures together or just keep each other company while you study.
-Or set up a Zoom afterwork session.
+Start class group chats in Messenger, start discussion threads in Canvas or invite people to study sessions on Zoom.
+As a student, you have the same access to Zoom as your teachers; you can create your own meeting and invite people to it.
+You can screenshare or make a whiteboard that you can work on together.
+Invite your coursemates to gatherings where you discuss the course literature, watch recorded lectures together or just keep each other company while you’re studying.
+Or invite people to a Zoom-afterwork.

-Be part of the "camera on" culture.
-It is much easier to get to know each other if you can see each other.
-Or post a picture of yourself on the course platform and write a short presentation if possible.
-Use the chat function, preferably not while the lecturer is talking, but maybe during the break or before the teaching starts if the meeting is already open.
-Having the camera on during the break can also be a way to show others that you are open to conversation.
+Contribute to a "camera on''-culture.
+It’s a lot easier to get to know each other if you can see each other.
+Or upload a picture of yourself on Canvas and write a short presentation.
+Write messages in the chat, preferably not at the same time as the teacher is talking but perhaps during the break or before the teaching begins, if the room is already open by then.
+To have your camera turned on during the break can also be a way to show others that you are open for conversation.

-If there is an opportunity for discussion in the digital classroom, on the course platform or in another forum – take the initiative to start conversations that you think others want to be a part of and follow the initiatives of others.
-Invite everyone and maybe ask one more time if you notice that someone is having a hard time joining the conversation.
-Be open if you do not understand something and dare to be the person who asks stupid questions.
-This will contribute to an open atmosphere and others will also dare to ask questions.
+If there’s the option to discuss in the digital classroom, on Canvas or in some other forum – take the initiative to start conversations that you think a lot of people will want to participate in and follow up on other people’s initiatives.
+Invite everyone and perhaps ask one extra time if you notice that someone is struggling to join the conversation.
+Be open about it if you don't understand and dare to be the one who asks the “stupid” questions.
+This will allow other people to dare to ask their own questions and you contribute to an open climate.

-It is also in the interest of the teaching staff to have a good atmosphere in the class.
-Ask the lecturer if they can open one or more breakout rooms for optional chats over coffee during the breaks, or if they can schedule time for an open Zoom room for those who want to work on study questions, text responses or exercises together, for example.
-Often the teacher just starts off the work and divides the class into group rooms and then you can continue in groups as long as it feels constructive.
+It also lies in the interest of the teachers that the atmosphere in the class is good.
+Ask the teacher if they can open one or multiple breakout-rooms for voluntary coffee-break chats during the breaks or ask if the teacher can schedule time when people can join an open Zoom-room and for example work with study questions, text feedback or exercises together.
+It’s often enough if the teacher initiates the work and divides you into break-out rooms and then you can continue by yourselves for as long as it feels constructive.